sb-archive/whats-for-lunch/README.md

 What's For Lunch at Springbot?
 ==============================

 We at Springbot don't know where to eat lunch.
-Please build us a Ruby on Rails app that will help us!
+Please build a program in the modern language (Ruby, Python, JavaScript) of your choice that will help tell us where we should eat.
+Ruby is preferred.

+Please feel free to use any tools avaiable to you for solving this problem with the exception of looking up an answer on the internet.
+This program does not require a UI and can be implemented as a command line tool.
+Whatever choices you make in implementation, please provide a README file on how to operate your program.

 ## Requirements
+* A README explaining how to run your program.
-* We need a way to add new restaurants to our app's database
+* A means for adding new springbots and restaurants to a database.
-* We need to be able to give each restaurant an overall rating on a scale of 1-5, with 1 being the lowest and 5 the highest.
-* We need to be able to mark the last time we have visited the restaurant
+  We have provided seeds files for your convenience of testing.
+Feel free to add or remove more examples or other fields to either collection to help improve your algorithm.
+You may also add any additional collections you deem necessary.
+For example, you may want a ratings table so each user can rate a restaurant.
+* There should be a means for marking a restaurant as visited today.
-* When we visit the root url of the app, we want to be told what restaurant we should go to today.
-That restaurant should be chosen based on a combination of how much we like the restaurant and the last time we have been there.
-It is up to you to decide how that's going to happen, but I never want to be told to go to the same restaurant two days in a row unless there is only one restaurant in the system.
+* We want a command that will tell us what restaurant we should go to today.
+Here are a few rules for your algorithm:
+  * We should not be told to go to a restaurant two days in a row unless there is only one restaurant in the system.
+  * Your algorithm should use recency and rating.
+Other factors are up to you.

-## Extra Stuff:
+### Extra Stuff:
-* The user interface can be as basic as you want it to be; it's an internally facing page so no need to spend a lot of time making it pretty.
-* Bonus points if you send us a link to your app, live on Heroku (https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction)
-* You can code the app with a single user in mind, but even more bonus points if you write multi-user support in so that different people can rate restaurants.
-  If you choose to do this please use the average rating for a restaurant when picking where we eat today.
-Fair is fair.

-  *PLEASE* do not spend a lot of time with user authentication.
-All we care about is how you'd structure the model relationships.

-## Evaluation:
+* A user interface for doing all the operations.
+Please don't spend too much time on this if at all.
+We're really interested in your data handling and processing.

+### Evaluation
-We will be checking your app for functionality, code readability, and presence of (but not necessarily quality of) tests.
+We will be checking your program for the following:
+* Functionality
+* Code Readability
+* Tests

+Please be ready to discuss your program and all decisions made when you come in next.